LCOGT/quickanalysis/README.md

 ## Deployment

+Deployment happens automatically when changes are pushed to the main, dev, or test branches.
-Deploy the application using the Elastic Veanstalk CLI.
+But you can also manually deploy the application using the Elastic Beanstalk CLI.

-This should already be installed in your virtual environment (see Local Development above).
+### Prerequisites

+You will need the Elastic Beanstalk (eb) CLI, which should be available if you installed everything in requirements.txt.
+Otherwise, run `$ pip install awsebcli`.

 Additionally, ensure that you have AWS credentials configured on your machine.
 ### Initialize the CLI

 If this is a new environment, initialize Elastic Beanstalk with `$ eb init`.

 Select the region `us-east-1`, select the `quickanalysis` application, select `no` for CodeCommit.

-We currently use a single dev environment for this application.
-With `$ eb list`, verify that `quickanalysis-dev` is selected.
+We currently have three environments: `quickanalysis-test`, `quickanalysis-dev`, and `quickanalysis-prod`.
+Ensure the one you want to use is selected with `$ eb list`, or select one with `$ eb use [environment]`.

 ### Deploy